-Habitat of particular significance for fisheries management (HPSFM) does not have a policy definition (MPI, 2016) although work is underway to generate one.
+Habitat of particular significance for fisheries management (HPSFM) does not have a policy definition (Ministry for Primary Industries 2016), although work is underway to generate one.
 Studies of potential relevance have identified areas of importance for spawning and juveniles (Hurst et al 2000).
-T. declivis spawning was found to be common on the southwest and northwest outer shelf North Island, and moderate to high abundance of juveniles was recorded from northwest North Island, Hauraki Gulf, and Bay of Plenty outer shelf.
-T. novaezelandiae spawning was found to be common on the southwest and northwest inner and outer shelf North Island, and moderate to high abundance of juveniles was recorded from Hauraki Gulf and Bay of Plenty inner and outer shelf, East Cape inner shelf, and Tasman/Golden Bays.
-T. murphyi spawning was found to be common on the southwest outer shelf and only low abundance of juveniles was recorded from the outer Southland shelf and 300-600 m on the Chatham Rise.
+T. declivis spawning was found to be common on the southwest and northwest North Island outer shelf, and moderate to high abundance of juveniles was recorded from northwest North Island, Hauraki Gulf, and Bay of Plenty outer shelf.
+T. novaezelandiae spawning was found to be common on the southwest and northwest inner and outer shelf of the North Island, and moderate to high abundance of juveniles was recorded from Hauraki Gulf and Bay of Plenty inner and outer shelf, East Cape inner shelf, and Tasman Bay/Golden Bay.
+T. murphyi spawning was found to be common on the southwest outer shelf and only low abundance of juveniles was recorded from the outer Southland shelf and at 300-600 m on the Chatham Rise.